 Kirsty: “Then a luxury ski safari in the heart of the Dolomites is right up your street and I have just arranged for you to go and research it!
 Pack your skis, your flight to Venice leaves tomorrow!”

 Starting off my ski trip to the Italian Dolomites with a night in Venice was magical.
 The fresh breeze whipped at our faces and the sun (very rare in Venice for this time of year) shone, creating a photographer’s dream and a chance to sit with an espresso and take it all in!
-In the words of the artist and sculptor, Arbit Blatas, “In the winter, Venice is like an abandoned theatre.
+In the words of the artist and sculptor, Arbit Blatas, “In the winter, Venice is like an abandoned theater.
 The play is finished but the echoes remain…” and how true this was!
 A walking tour around this enchanting city is a must.
 Our local guide, Cristina, was mesmerizing with all her facts, figures and tales of masked debauchery!

 Venice has recently been put on the map a little more in the celebrity world with the Amal Alamuddin/George Clooney wedding back in September 2014 where their glamorous reception and nuptials were held at the Aman Canal Grande hotel.